Therapy for People-Pleasing & Over-Responsibility

 How Therapy Helps You Shift These Patterns

 In trauma-informed therapy, we don’t just talk about people-pleasing.
-We work with the deeper layers underneath it.
+We work with what shaped it.
 This often includes:

-We explore how this developed, and why it makes sense given your experiences.
+We look at how this developed and why it made sense given your experiences.

 Connecting Past and Present

-We begin to see how earlier relational experiences still shape your responses today.
+We begin to see how earlier relational experiences are still shaping your responses now.

 early experiences of over-responsibility